bossley9/Sam-Bossley/thoughts/food-service-in-quarantine.md

 ---
-title: Food Service in Quarantine
+title: 'Food Service in Quarantine'
 desc: "After working in the food industry for nearly a year in quarantine, I thought it might be prudent to give my thoughts on what it's like to work in the industry during COVID-19 - as well as provide some general information and tips to customers and delivery drivers about experiences from the perspective of a restaurant employee."
 date: 02/04/21 00:19
 lastUpdated: 02/04/21 00:19